Manolis Saliakas: PAS Giannina

 On 31 July 2020, he signed a contract with PAS Giannina in Ioannina.
 He played against Panathinaikos where he got into the semi-final of the Greek Cup in the season 2020–21.
 With PAS Giannina he achieved 6th place in the 2021–22 Super League Greece.

 St. Pauli

 In June 2022 Saliakas moved to St. Pauli.

+Return to Olympiacos

+In 2026, it was revealed that Saliakas would return to Olympiacos.

 International career

-Saliakas made his debut for Greece national team on 3 June 2021 in a friendly against Belgium.
-He substituted Thanasis Androutsos in the 80th minute.
+Saliakas made his debut for Greece on 3 June 2021 in a friendly against Belgium.
+He replaced Thanasis Androutsos in the 80th minute.